 How do you feel seeing your designs up on stage that very first time?

 I’m very hard to please, and to be honest the first look is usually in very stark working lights that do little to help the design.
-So I generally prefer my designs the fourth of fifth time I see them, once the lighting designer has had a chance to weave some magic!
+So I generally prefer my designs the fourth or fifth time I see the ballet, once the lighting designer has had a chance to weave in some magic!